UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.md

 !!! warning

     - On Dardel you need to either have your own Mathworks account, or contact them ahead of time and ask for access to run MATLAB there!
-    - We have added access for those participants who had PDC accounts on (INSERT DATE)
     - **Do NOT run configCluster(.sh) on Dardel!**

 For most clusters, configuration can be done at the regular terminal using a shell script called `configCluster.sh`.